 - Level of resistance to treatment

-The twelve that ranked highest on their list are the most dangerous bacteria on the planet today.
+The twelve bacteria that ranked highest on their list are the most dangerous bacteria on the planet today.

 The Threat of Antibiotic Resistance